monikase/AI_Ethics/Fairness_Implementation_Playbook/1_FAST.md

 **Completion of the DoD is a mandatory** precondition for progression through governance gates.
 Features failing fairness validation must not advance to deployment.

+> A feature is NOT complete unless it satisfies:
+> - FDR-defined fairness requirements
+> - RCG validation and documentation requirements

 ### Minimum Requierements

 #### Data